 Description

-You might be wondering what is baked baking soda and what’s it used for?
-For starters, when you heat baking soda in the oven for a long period of time, it chemically alters it from being bicarbonate of soda into sodium carbonate which is an even stronger alkaline salt.
-This alkaline salt is then used to make slippery, extra springy, homemade ramen (noodles) and Chinese wheat noodles for dishes like dan dan mian, and even works as a great substitute for lye water when making homemade pretzels.
+This baked baking soda is used to make slippery, extra springy, homemade ramen (noodles) and Chinese wheat noodles for dishes like dan dan mian.
+It even works as a great substitute for lye water when making homemade pretzels.

 Ingredients